cortega26/pogo-analyzer/README.md

 Each raid entry is defined via the [`PokemonRaidEntry`](docs/api.md#pokemonraidentry) dataclass inside [`pogo_analyzer/data/raid_entries.py`](pogo_analyzer/data/raid_entries.py).
 Supply the Pokémon's name, IV spread, baseline rating, and any flags that affect the computed score.
 The [`docs/api.md`](docs/api.md) reference includes a full parameter breakdown and scoring formula.

+Base species stats are resolved automatically from [`pogo_analyzer/data/base_stats.json`](pogo_analyzer/data/base_stats.json), which mirrors PvPoke's public **gamemaster** dataset.
+Override the lookup by passing `--base-stats` if you need to test custom stat spreads or emerging forms that have not yet landed in the dataset.
+Supply the Pokémon's name, IV spread, baseline rating, and any flags that affect the computed score.
+The [`docs/api.md`](docs/api.md) reference includes a full parameter breakdown and scoring formula.

 ## Testing

 Run the unit tests whenever you change scoring logic or table utilities: